The important differences between deposits and purchased funds

 Why is it important to know whether funds are purchased funds or deposit funds?

 For any given tax year, a taxpayer has up to 75 days after their terminal tax date to transfer any purchased funds to Inland Revenue and retain their effective tax date.
-After 75 days of a taxpayer's terminal date, purchased funds lose their effective tax date.
+Purchased funds will lose their effective date if they are not transferred within 75 days of a taxpayer's terminal tax date.

-In addition, only deposit funds can be on-transferred to meet another liability of a different tax type.
-If you are wanting to use your tax pool funds for a tax type other than income tax, you must ensure they are deposit funds before proceeding (unless it is a reassessment).
+In addition, only deposited funds can be on-transferred to meet another liability of a different tax type.
+If you are wanting to use your tax pool funds for a tax type other than income tax, you must ensure they are deposited funds before proceeding, unless it is a reassessment.

 FAQs